xxks-kkk/linuxjedi.co.uk/content/blog/2017/06/23/join-sql.md

 This query actually is not right for our purpose because it will not show the student who takes no course.
 This is because his "ID" will only appear in *student* table not in *takes* table.
-If we do `natural join`, the value of "ID" will not equal (one is a number and the other is NULL), which will not show up in our final result set.
+If we do `natural join`, the value of "ID" will not equal (one is a number and the other is null), which will not show up in our final result set.
 Example in our case will be student Snow with "ID" 70557, who has not taken any course.